-As part of the California Department of Public Health’s Office of Health Equity, the Gender Health Equity Unit (GHEU) plays a leadership role in the development of programs and policies intended to eliminate gender-based health disparities in California.
-The GHEU is dedicated to eliminating systemic bias that impacts health outcomes based on gender identity and sexual orientation, serving as an internal resource to CDPH on these matters.
-Working in partnership with communities, the GHEU also leads in the development and design of initiatives focused on improving the health of LGBTQ+ Californians.
+As part of the California Department of Public Health’s Office of Health Equity, the Gender Health Equity Section (GHES) plays a leadership role in the development of programs and policies intended to eliminate gender-based health disparities in California.
+The GHES is dedicated to eliminating systemic bias that impacts health outcomes based on gender, gender identity and sexual orientation, serving as an internal resource to CDPH on these matters.
+Working in partnership with communities, the GHES also leads in the development and design of initiatives focused on improving the health of LGBTQ+ Californians.

 To achieve equitable health outcomes for Californians of all genders and sexual orientations through promotion of inclusive practices and structural change.

 Californians of all genders and sexual orientations live in affirming communities and are able to achieve optimal health.